Ismat-Samadov/RockPaperScissors/README.md

 # Rock, Paper, Scissors Game

-This is a simple implementation of the classic Rock, Paper, Scissors game in Java with a graphical user interface (GUI) using JavaFX.
+This is a simple implementation of the classic Rock, Paper, Scissors game with a web-based frontend using HTML, CSS, and JavaScript.

 ## Table of Contents
 - [Introduction](#introduction)